joshbegley/nyt-latest/README.md

 `By The New York Times`\
 https://nytimes.com/live/2025/05/09/world/pope-leo-xiv-news/heres-the-latest

-**Live Updates: Leo XIV to Celebrate First Mass as Pope**\
+**Live Updates: Leo XIV Celebrates First Mass as Pope**\
-`The new pontiff, who was born in Chicago and served for two decades in Peru, will soon face difficult decisions about the direction of the Roman Catholic Church.`\
+`The pope will say Mass with cardinals in the Sistine Chapel the day after being elected the first American pope.
+He will soon confront difficult decisions about the direction of the Roman Catholic Church.`\
 https://nytimes.com/live/2025/05/09/world/pope-leo-xiv-news

 **Putin Aims to Project Power at Military Parade Marking Victory Over Nazi Germany**\